polysyllabic/chaos/README.md

 Pi models--and most, if not all, ordinary PCs--lack this hardware and so cannot run the chaos engine.

-The Raspberry Pi 5 also has the right hardware but won't work with TCC 2.0 because Raspberry Pi OS keeps them on a 64-bit kernel, while the custom raw-gadget module we are using currently requires a 32-bit kernel.
-On a Pi 4, Raspberry Pi OS Bookworm 32-bit is currently the safe packaged path.
-Current Trixie images no longer ship the Pi 4 32-bit kernel image (`kernel7l.img`) that TCC needs.

-Support for the Pi 5 and 64-bit kernels generally is in progress and planned for version 2.1.
+From version 2.1, TCC also supports the Raspberry Pi 5 and a 64-bit OS.
+Version 2.0 was limited to Raspberry Pi 4 and a 32-bit OS, such as Raspberry Pi OS Bookworm 32-bit.

 Another variant that has the right hardware is the Raspberry Pi 0W, which has the added virtue of being much less expensive than the Pi 4 or 5, but this has only one USB device to act as a client